|Title:||Head Coach, 10th Year|

 A 1988 graduate of Belmont Abbey with a B.A. in Political Science, Metress earned his M.Ed. in Administration and Supervision from Augusta State in 1992.

-Carlson’s association with Jaguar basketball began in 1968 when he was hired by former ASU head coach and athletic director Marvin Vanover prior to the 1968-69 season.
+Following his fifth knee surgery, Carlson retired from playing and began his 40-plus year association with the Jaguar basketball program in 1968 when he was hired by former Augusta College Head Coach and Athletic Director Marvin Vanover.
 He served as Vanover’s right-hand man for more than a decade, retiring in 1982 to enter into private business.